- Creative support

 What makes a good SFU story?

-As communicators, once we develop a communication strategy, we often also play the role of content creators.
+As communicators, once we develop a communication strategy, we often also play the role of content creator.
 The following guidelines will help you in crafting an impactful and engaging story for audiences, aligned with SFU's key priorities and themes.

 Your story has IMPACT.